keboola/ex-ftp/README.md

 - `port` - integer (required): Server port (default port is 21)
 - `username` - string (required): User with correct access rights
 - `password` - string (optional): Password for given User
-- `path` - string (required): Path to specific file or glob syntax path (FTP server must support recursive listing)
+- `path` - string (required): Path to specific file or glob syntax path
     - FTP(s) uses absolute path
     - SFTP uses relative path according to user's HOME directory
 - `connectionType` - string (required): Type of connection (possible value [FTP|FTPS|SFTP])
 - `privateKey` - string (optional): Possible to use only with SFTP connectionType.
 - `onlyNewFiles` - boolean (optional): Compares timestamp of files from last run and download only new files
+- `recurseManually` - boolean (optional, default: false): Open each directory instead of using recursive listing.
+Use when your FTP(s) server does not support recursive listing.

 ## Example
 Configuration to download specific file: